SanjeevMB/Life-skills-track/README.md

 ### 8. Tiny Habits

 >The basic idea behind Tiny Habits is to start with a small, easy-to-do habit and then gradually increase it over time.
 This makes it much easier to create a new habit because you are not trying to do too much too soon.

+### 9. Good Practices for Software Development

+>The good practices for software develpment are making notes duirng the meetings, working with `100 %` involvement, imroving the communication with collegue and seniors according the situations and choosing appropriage plateform for communication